Rajpootkhushi/PRODIGY_CS_01/README.md

 b. **Input the message you want to process.**
 c. **Provide a shift value (an integer between 1 and 25).**

-4. The program will display the resulting encrypted or decrypted message.
+3. The program will display the resulting encrypted or decrypted message.

-5. Example
+4. Example for Encryption.
 a. **Do you want to (E)ncrypt or (D)ecrypt?
 E**
 b. **Enter your message: Hello, World!**
 c. **Enter shift value (1-25): 3**
 d. **Encrypted Message: Khoor, Zruog!**

-OR
+5. Example for Decryption.
 a. **Do you want to (E)ncrypt or (D)ecrypt?
 D**
 b. **Enter your message:Khoor, Zruog!**
 c. **Enter shift value (1-25): 3**